Overv/Open.GL/content/articles-en/depthstencils.md

 - `GL_DECR_WRAP`: Same as `GL_DECR`, with the exception that the value is set to the maximum value if the current value is 0 (the stencil buffer stores unsigned integers).
 - `GL_INVERT`: A bitwise invert is applied to the value.

-Finally, `glStencilMask` can be used to control the bits that are written to the stencil buffer when an operation is ran.
+Finally, `glStencilMask` can be used to control the bits that are written to the stencil buffer when an operation is run.
 The default value is all ones, which means that the outcome of any operation is unaffected.

 If, like in the example, you want to set all stencil values in a rectangular area to 1, you would use the following calls: